gaurav15gkgk/movie-app-backend/README.md

    5. AWS_S3_BUCKET_NAME : Specify the aws s3 bucket name
    6. AWS_S3_BUCKET_REGION : Specify the aws s3 bucket region
 5. Open the terminal and run server.js file with the command node server.js

+#### Thought Process while building the application
+1. To store the movie details we have to design the schema and stored the basic details like trailer, movie poster, movie name, movie description, movie release date and genre.
+2. For storing trailer I have to get the embed url of the youtube video so i stored the unique video Id of the youtube video as the template is same.
+3. I have to store images so I have to use a storage bucket so that it can store and provide the image also.
+I have used AWS S3 for this.
+4. I have used ES6 syntax as its the latest syntax of Js.
+5. I have divided whole project into several folders such that its easy to understand.
+6. Routes : Its the endpoints of the api and all the request come at this folder.
+7. Validators : It validates all the requests and ensure that the request is valid and if the request is invalid it gives the user friendly error for the client.
+8. Controllers : At this point request has been verified and its a valid request and we have to give the valid response so it extracts all the parameters from the request and call the specific api service.
+9. Services: It provide all the business logic which is used in the app.
+10. Repository: This is the only api part that interacts with DB.
+11. Utils : These are the different util functions needed in the app like validation , third party service like aws s3 etc.
+12. Models : It contain all the Schema used to store the data in the db.

+#### Future Scope
+1. We can add pagination in order to cater a large movie data.